What is sports premium?

 Improving Teacher knowledge:

-We currently employ three specialist Premier Sport coaches to teach a range of PE lessons from Early Years through to Year 6.
+We currently employ two specialist Premier Sport coaches to teach a range of PE lessons from Early Years through to Year 6.

-We have two other coaches who deliver a a huge range of sporting activities including: tag rugby, gymnastics, football, dodge-ball, cricket, rounders, athletics, basketball, tennis, archery, fencing and multi-skills.
+We have another coach who delivers a huge range of sporting activities including: tag rugby, gymnastics, football, dodge-ball, cricket, rounders, athletics, basketball, tennis, archery, fencing and multi-skills.

 All teachers are required to attend these lessons and team teach alongside the sports coach in order to increase their professional knowledge and confidence when teaching the lessons independently in the future.
 We do not use our sports teachers to provide staff PPA time.